Emmanuelomuyamatthew/Smart-Market-Insights/README.md

 ## Overview
 Smart Market Insights (SMI) is a mobile-powered data project designed to help local traders make smarter inventory and pricing decision s using basic data analytics and AI tools

-This project was created as part of the 3MTT Knowledge Showcase (May 2025) using only a smartphone.
+This project was created as part of the 3MTT Knowledge Showcase (July 2025) using only a smartphone.

 ---